dwf/rescued-scipy-wiki/BugReport.rst

       ...

   Then use the "bt" command after the segfault happens to get the backtrace.
 Alternatively, `run the code through Valgrind <http://www.scipy.org/Cookbook/C_Extensions#head-9d3c4f5894aa215af47ea7784a33ab0252d230d8>`_.

+..
+FIXME: the link for running code through Valgrind will change once we
+    migrate from the wiki

 * Set the milestone to the next release.